A practical guide to communicating knowledge

-New and experienced staff who would like to review and develop their teaching practice and presentation style.
+New and experienced staff who would like to review and develop their teaching practice and presentation skills.

-This workshop offers an opportunity to design and deliver a short (ten-minute) ‘microteaching’ session and receive constructive feedback from your peers.
+This workshop offers an opportunity to design and deliver a short (ten-minute) ‘microteaching’ session and receive constructive feedback from a group of peers.
 In this context, your peers will be people with a teaching role at Imperial who will also be presenting during the workshop.
 The aim of the workshop is for you to consider and evaluate your own practice and learn from the practice of others in a supportive environment.
-You might choose to attend this workshop to review and receive feedback on a sample of your existing teaching, a session that you are teaching in the near future, or a presentation you are giving to a non-specialist audience.
+You might choose to attend this workshop to review and receive feedback on a sample of your existing teaching, a session that you are teaching in the near future, or a presentation might be giving to a non-specialist audience.

-Your own session will be filmed so you have the opportunity to re-watch it at a later date.
+Your own microteaching session will be filmed (for your own use), so you will have the opportunity to review it after the workshop.

 Prior to the workshop participants will need to spend some time planning their microteaching session.
 When you sign up for the workshop you will be given access to a range of online materials that will help with your preparation.
-You will be required to submit a draft session plan and any presentation materials one week before the workshop and will receive some feedback on these from the tutor.
-If you do not submit a session plan by the deadline, you will not be able to attend the workshop.
+You will be invited to submit a draft session plan and any presentation materials one week before the workshop to receive some feedback on these from the tutor.

-Due to the nature of the workshop having pre-requisite tasks enrollment onto this workshop ends two weeks before the workshop date.
+Due to the nature of the workshop having pre-requisite tasks enrolment onto this workshop normally closes two weeks before the workshop date.